nunores/Seat-Management-Service/README.md

-# FEUP-ESOF (Engenharia de Software)
-## openCX - Seat Management Service (SMS)
+# Seat Management Service

-In this project we developed a mobile application with Flutter, using the SCRUM project management methodology.
-The purpose of project was to contribute to the openCX conference solutions in a Covid-19-like environment where social distancing is highly valued and to learn more insight about agile development.
+​The Seat Management Service (SMS) project is a mobile application developed using **Flutter**, developed with the **SCRUM methodology** in mind, and aimed at facilitating safe and socially distanced seating arrangements for conferences.
+The application allows attendees to reserve seats while automatically ensuring adjacent seats are marked unavailable to maintain appropriate distancing, improving safety during physical events.

+This project was developed as part of the **Software Engineering** ([ESOF](https://sigarra.up.pt/feup/pt/ucurr_geral.ficha_uc_view?pv_ocorrencia_id=272705)) course at [FEUP](http://fe.up.pt/) with the dual goal of contributing to the **openCX** suite and deepening our understandingof agile development pratices.

+🛠️ Tech Stack
+Language: Dart

+Framework: Flutter

+Development Methodology: SCRUM

+Design Tools: Figma (for UI mockups)

 * Business modeling
   * [Product Vision](#Product-Vision)